xima-media/xima-oauth2-extended/README.md

 ## Available resource resolver

-To create and update TYPO3 users via OAuth2 login, a resource resolver are used for data mapping.
-This extension ships a `GenericResolver` which should work with most OAuth resources.
-Since every endpoint has its own API for extended user information, the default resolver cannot implement all features:
+This TYPO3 extension provides a resource resolver to facilitate the creation and updating of TYPO3 users through OAuth2 login.
+The resource resolver serves as a mapping tool for data retrieval from various OAuth resources.
+While the default resolver, GenericResolver, covers most OAuth endpoints, each endpoint's unique API for extended user information might require specific handling, leading to variations in features.

 | Resolver                  | User Creation | Profile picture | Group Creation |
 |---------------------------|:-------------:|:---------------:|:--------------:|